Skip to contents

 MonitoringLocations <- data %>%

-dplyr::select(MonitoringLocationName, MonitoringLocationIdentifier, OrganizationFormalName,
+MonitoringLocationName, MonitoringLocationIdentifier, OrganizationFormalName,

-ATTAINS.assessmentunitname, TADA.CharacteristicName, ActivityStartDate) %>%
+ATTAINS.assessmentunitname, TADA.CharacteristicName, ActivityStartDate

 dplyr::group_by(MonitoringLocationIdentifier) %>%

-dplyr::mutate(n_TDS = length(TADA.CharacteristicName[TADA.CharacteristicName == "TOTAL DISSOLVED SOLIDS"]),
+n_TDS = length(TADA.CharacteristicName[TADA.CharacteristicName == "TOTAL DISSOLVED SOLIDS"]),

 n_SpecificConductance = length(TADA.CharacteristicName[TADA.CharacteristicName == "SPECIFIC CONDUCTANCE"]),